marq24/ha-senec-v3/README.md

 - Added three additional sensors for each MPP1, MPP2, MPP3 [potential (V), current (A) & power (W)]
 - Added a switch to load the battery (will use additional power from grid)

-  _This might sound very foolish - but if you are not using the (IMHO total overprices) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) than loading your battery when the price is the lowest during the day might become a smart move.
+  _This might sound very foolish - but if you are not using the (IMHO total overpriced) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) than loading your battery when the price is the lowest during the day might become a smart move.
 Specially during the winter!_